Walk Score unveils the most walkable neighborhoods

-The Walk Score is perfect for finding your dream neighborhood and getting rid of your car.
+The Walk Score is perfect for finding your dream neighbourhood and getting rid of your car.
 In Canada, Vancouver is the metropolitan center that has the highest Walk Score of 78.
 Montréal comes in third with 70.4.
-However, it’s important to remember that neighborhoods within a city vary from one to the next; the Plateau Mont-Royal scores impressively at 93!
+However, it’s important to remember that neighbourhoods within a city vary from one to the next; the Plateau Mont-Royal scores impressively at 93!

 On the other hand, Laval has a score of 47, because most errands need to be done with a car.
 Québec City hovers at 49.
 In 2016, the US winner will come has no shock to anyone: New York City.
 It has a score of 88.9.
 Out of all the cities evaluated in Canada and the United States, Montréal ranks 14th with its overall score of 70.
 Not too bad!

 Founders Mike Mathieu and Matt Lerner came up with the idea of creating Walk Score, because they wanted to promote pedestrian-friendly neighborhoods in Canada, the US and Australia.
 Their belief: walkable neighborhoods have a profoundly transformative impact on people’s health, the environment, and citizens’ household budgets.

 Future property owners and renters now have another variable they can take into account when looking for a house or apartment.
 For people that don’t want to buy a car, the Walk Score is an indispensable and decisive metric used when searching for a new home..

 The company has also developed a Transit Score, which enables people to analyze the accessibility a given area has to public transportation.
 For example, the Plateau Mont-Royal has a Transit Score of 97 thanks to how close it is located to metro stations and bus routes.
 Québec City has a score of 46 due to its lack of underground public transport.
 Again, New York scores first in the US with 84, followed by San Francisco with a score of 80.